DeveloperNate/Flag-Model/README.md

 # Project description

-This project will be using the UCI Flag dataset, which can be found from the website below.
+The full code for this project can be found in the "flag.ipynb" file.This project will be using the UCI Flag dataset, which can be found from the website below.

 https://archive.ics.uci.edu/ml/datasets/Flags